What Is A Micro Wedding

 Looking For A Small Wedding Photographer?

 Have had my own destination micro wedding, I have a deep understanding and love of the intimacy and cozy feels of a wedding with just your must-haves and I would love to be a part of your day.
-If you’re planning an outdoor Vancouver micro wedding or one anywhere in BC, I just might be your girl!
-Simply fill out the form below and I’ll get back to you within 24 hours.
+If you’re planning an outdoor micro wedding in Whistler or one anywhere in BC, I just might be your girl!
+Head over to my pricing page to learn more about what’s included and what to expect.